UK's largest brownfield port in redevelopment plan

 One of the more colourful ideas for the industrial site was using it to stage a charity music event called Rock4Life in 2010.

-Its organisers announced Status Quo, McFly and Sugababes would be performing, but they later cancelled the two-day festival due to poor ticket sales.
+Its organisers announced Status Quo, McFly and Sugababes would be performing, but they later cancelled the two-day rock and pop festival due to poor ticket sales.